 OROSZ: Exactly.
 And so your daylight would be more than half of the rotation period.
-And so just for the sake of argument, let's say, the rotation period is 24 hours, there will be more than 12 hours daylight, because when one of the stars set, you'd still have the other one up and then vice versa.
+And so just for the sake of argument, let's say, the rotation period is 24 hours, there would be more than 12 hours of daylight, because when one of the stars sets, you'd still have the other one up and then vice versa.
 So one of the stars could rise before the other.

 FLATOW: Now, multi-star systems - it's called multi-sun, multi-star systems - is not an uncommon thing.

 OROSZ: That's correct.
-And so depending on how you do the statistics, roughly half of the stars you see at night are in multiple systems or either pairs or even groups of three, four, five, six even, right?
+And so depending on how you do the statistics, roughly half of the stars you see at night are in multiple systems, are either pairs or even groups of three, four, five, six even.
 So the star like the sun that's single is actually sort of an exception.

 FLATOW: And how do you discover the pair of stars?

 FLATOW: Wow.
 1-800-989-8255 is our number.
 Talking with Jerome Orosz, associate professor of astronomy at San Diego State University.
-A paper in science about a binary star system that has two planets going around it.
-Now, in order for you to see the planets going in front of the star, there has to be sort of a dip in the brightest, correct?
+A paper in Science about a binary star system that has two planets going around it.
+Now, in order for you to see the planets going in front of the star, there has to be sort of a dip in the brightness, correct?